 The members of the EST programme committee are appointed by the Dean.
 The members are recruited from students and teaching staff of the Educational Science and Technology programme on an equal basis (50% students and 50% staff).
-The most up-to-date composition of the committee can be found on the webpage of the programme committee.
+The most up-to-date composition of the committee can be found on the webpage of the programme committee

-The tasks of the programme committee are:
+Till 1 September 2017, the tasks of the programme committee dominantly are: